audiohacked/git-clang-format/README.md

   ```shell
   git clang-format --commit `git hash-object -t tree /dev/null`
   ```
-- Commit files
-  Nothing special to do!
-Unless you make modifications that do not match the formatting convention and don't use either the above or an extension in your editor.
-Then, you could not anymore make commit until you call `git clang-format`.

 ## Installing
 The pre-requisite is to have clang-format installed.
-On ubuntu, you can install the package `clang-format-x.y` where `x.y` is the version of clang-format.
-At the time of writing (March 2016), the latest version is 3.7.
+On ubuntu 16.04, you can install the package `clang-format`.
+At the time of writing (June 2016) the latest version is 3.8, on Ubuntu 16.04.

 Check now that you can run `clang-format`.
-If it is not available with this name, try appending the verion number.
+If it is not available with this name, try appending the verion number, for instance `clang-format-3.7`.

 ### Integrate clang-format in git
 In your shell's configuration file, add the current repository to the path.